dMLTquant/dMLTresearch/docs/technical-analysis/balance-of-power.md

 </details>

 The Balance of Power indicator developed by Igor Livshen is a typical oscillator that indicates trend continuation and reversal.
-The Balance of Power indicator can be used on your trading platform charts to help filter potential trading signals as part of an overall trading strategy.

 ### Formula